JeffreyRobertLynch/glassbox-xai/README.md

 ---

-## Visual - Saliency Mapping with Smooth Grad for XAI
+## Saliency Mapping with Smooth Grad for XAI

 Saliency mapping averaging 50 samples for more robust visualization.
 Scaling factor of 10 applied for visualization.